GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 The closer the computed residual is to zero the better the fit between the predicted ground-motion and the observed ground-motion.
 Given that the ground-motion predicted by a GMPE is assumed to be lognormally distributed with mean of mu and a standard deviation of sigma, a residual of 1.0 or -1.0 is representative of a mismatch of +1/-1 sigma respectively.

 The inter-event residual is representative of how effectively a GMPE models the event-specific components of abn observed ground-motion (i.e. the source characteristics e.g. stress-drop, near-source velocity).
 The inter-event is computed from the mean of the total residuals for a single earthquake.
 Therefore, there is a single inter-event residual per an event.

 The intra-event residual is representative of how effectively a GMPE models record-specific components of an observed ground-motion (i.e. site-amplification, path effects, basin response).
 The intra-event residual for each record is computed by subtracting the inter-event for the associated earthquake (which generated the ground-shaking recorded in the record) from the corresponding total residual.

-The inputs to perform a residual analysis within the SMT are specified as follows:
+Now that we have an elementary overview of the residual components, we can specify the inputs to perform a residual analysis within the SMT are specified as follows:

 1. Specify the base path, the path to the metadata we parsed in the previous stage and an output folder: